 The Global Resilience Partnership is exploring, prototyping and scaling innovative resilience solutions, experimenting on the edge of the possible, pioneering deals, convening and encouraging collaboration between new partners and traditional agencies – to provide mass to achieve impact at scale.
 The organisation plans to help millions of vulnerable people in the Sahel, the Horn of Africa and South East Asia better adapt to shocks and chronic stresses and thrive in a more resilient future.

-This July IBM declared it will supply funding to add more than 300 TAHMO micro-weather stations across Kenya, Nigeria and various other African nations.
-The stations will be placed in a strategic location to serve a historically under-served community with real-time, accurate weather data.
+IBM, through Weather Underground, has supplied funding to add more than 300 TAHMO micro-weather stations across Kenya, Nigeria and various other African nations.
+The stations are placed in a strategic location to serve a historically under-served community with real-time, accurate weather data.
 Potential results of the installations include helping improve irrigation and agricultural resource management as well as providing unique climate insights for the aviation, power, insurance, and various service-related industries.